xMakaco/pythia4syllo/README.md

 pip install -r requirements.txt
 ```

-Here, a general overlook on them:
+Here we provide a general overlook on them:
 - `transformers`: Used to load the Pythia model.
 - `torch`: Needed to work with tensors.
 - `docopt`: Used for argument parsing and managing the version of the program.
 - `pandas`: Used to load and create DataFrames to store results.
-- `os`: Libraries to manage files and create the log file.
+- `nltk`: Used in _Syllomaker_ to access WordNet and process words.
 - `tqdm`: Provides a simple progress bar for iterating over the dataset.